St. Brendan's College, Yeppoon: House system

 St. Brendan's College has four houses:

 Headmasters

 The Rector of St. Brendan's College has been a Christian Brother from the foundation of the college until the appointment of Simon Dash, the first lay principal, in 2003.

 Student demographics and facilities

 The school accepts students of all faiths and backgrounds.

 The school hosts the largest rodeo of the CRCA circuit.
 The rodeo is held annually over the Father's Day weekend (the first in September in Australia).
 The school also holds a cattle club and stud program.
 The school allows students to bring their own cattle to prepare for shows.

 Associations

-As one of the 27 Christian Brothers Colleges founded throughout Queensland, St. Brendan's College Old Boy's continue to provide Officials, Coaches and Players to this uniquely Queensland Association of Brothers Old Boys Clubs.
+As one of the 27 Christian Brothers Colleges founded throughout Queensland, St. Brendan's College Old Boys continue to provide Officials, Coaches and Players to this uniquely Queensland Association of Brothers Old Boys Clubs.